-In accordance with the transposition of Article 31(8) of the recast Asylum Procedures Directive, the asylum application can be found manifestly unfounded, if:
+In accordance with the transposition of Article 31(8) and 39 of the recast Asylum Procedures Directive, the asylum application can be found manifestly unfounded, if:

-- The applicant raised issues that are not relevant to the examination of whether he or she qualifies as a beneficiary of international protection;2
+- The applicant raised issues that are not relevant to the examination of whether he or she qualifies as a beneficiary of international protection;

-- The applicant has made clearly inconsistent and contradictory, clearly false or obviously improbable representations which contradict country-of-origin information, thus making his or her claim clearly unconvincing;3
+- The applicant has made clearly inconsistent and contradictory, clearly false or obviously improbable representations which contradict country-of-origin information, thus making his or her claim clearly unconvincing;

-- The applicant has misled the authorities by presenting false information or documents or by withholding relevant information or documents or destroying documents with respect to his or her identity and/or nationality;4
+- The applicant has misled the authorities by presenting false information or documents or by withholding relevant information or documents or destroying documents with respect to his or her identity and/or nationality;

-- The applicant refuses to comply with an obligation to have his or her fingerprints taken;5
+- The applicant refuses to comply with an obligation to have his or her fingerprints taken;

-- The applicant arrives from a safe country of origin;8 or
+- The applicant arrives from a safe country of origin;

-- The applicant is making an application merely in order to delay or frustrate the enforcement of an earlier or imminent decision which would result in his or her removal.9
+- The applicant is making an application merely in order to delay or frustrate the enforcement of an earlier or imminent decision which would result in his or her removal.

 The authority responsible for taking decisions at first instance on asylum applications in the accelerated procedure is the SAR, through caseworkers specially appointed for taking decisions in this procedure.
-Before 2015, all asylum applications were channelled first through the accelerated procedure as a mandatory phase of the status determination, except the explicitly exempted claims of unaccompanied children.10 After the 2015 reforms of the LAR, the accelerated procedure is now considered as a non-mandatory phase of the status determination, applied only by a decision of the respective caseworker, if and when information or indications are available to consider the asylum application as manifestly unfounded.11
+The accelerated procedure is a non-mandatory phase of the status determination, applied only by a decision of the respective caseworker, if and when information or indications are available to consider the asylum application as manifestly unfounded.

 Appeals in the accelerated procedure have to be submitted within 7 calendar days (excluding public holidays) after notification of the negative decision, as opposed to the 14-calendar-day deadline in the Regular Procedure: Appeal.
 Another major difference with the regular asylum procedure is related to the number of judicial appeal instances.
 In the accelerated procedure, there is only one judicial appeal possible, whereas in the regular procedure there are two appeal instances.